openinnovation-hotel-check-in-out/ideation/docs/to_clarify.md

 1. Can we arrange a timeslot for my team to physically or digitally go through the current check-in/out process?
 This will help us have a better understanding of the pain points experienced when using the existing solution.

-1. Stated under the section "Possible Use Cases" that the solution should "enhance back-end operational capabilities and business intelligence" which will be used to "create accurate guest profiles and provide personalized and targeted guest experiences".
-In what manner is the solution expected to do this?
+1. Stated under the section "Possible Use Cases" that the solution should "enhance back-end operational capabilities and business intelligence by integrating with existing solutions and databases", which will be used to "create accurate guest profiles and provide personalized and targeted guest experiences".

+    a.
+Is the inability problem simply due to lack of integration across systems, and so the solution would "enhance back-end operational capabilities and business intelligence" by simply "integrating with existing solutions and databases"?

+    b.
+Does the solution contain capabilities to "create accurate guest profiles", or is that out of the scope?

 ### Integration